-I’m in the position where I can treat myself financially, but there are all sorts of ways to treat yourself that don’t cost money (here are some favorite free or cheap reward ideas).
+I’m in the position where I can treat myself financially for milestones like this, but there are all sorts of ways to treat yourself that don’t cost money (here are some favorite free or cheap reward ideas).

-These rewards are my way of honoring the work I’ve done in writing and sealing in the positive benefits of my accomplishment, so when I get back to work I feel refreshed and energized by possibilities.
+These rewards are my way of honoring the steps to writing a novel or other writing achievement.
+Savoring the moment seals in the positive benefits of my accomplishment, so when I get back to work I feel refreshed and energized by possibilities.

 In addition to rewarding myself for completing a novel, I take a big break before going back to that project.
 If I try to edit it too close, I can’t see what it needs.
 Time helps me find an objective viewpoint, where I can evaluate the writing, find what doesn’t work, and determine a fix while appreciating the elements of the book that are working.